Belvedere, U.S. Virgin Islands

 Belvedere is a settlement on the north coast of the island of Saint Croix in the United States Virgin Islands.
 Belvedere lies along North Shore Road or Route 80.

 History

+18th century

 The area was a major sugar producing area during the colonial period.
 Belvedere was exploited by the Danish at least as far back as 1763.
+Its former owners include lawyer and ship-owner Nicolai Adler Coppy (August 31, 1760 in Copenhagen – July 12, 1804).
+He is first mentioned on Saint Croix in 1779 and was licensed as a lawyer in 1785.
+He also owned the plantation Rust up Twist.

-There is a historic sugar plantation located at Belvedere.
-A sugar mill was built by the Danish at Belvedere in 1795.
-Today this is known as the Estate Belvedere, a lavish location for wedding receptions.
+A sugar mill was built at Belvedere in 1795.